 The school administration accepted the demands, but four days later, 16 of the sit-in's participants were arrested on charges of unlawful assembly and taken to the King County Jail, where they were put in cells in the same place King County Council members would later have their offices.
 Gossett, Miller, and Dixon were still in jail on April 4, 1968, when Martin Luther King Jr. was assassinated.

 Although 1968 was a tumultuous year across the country and the world, Gossett said institutional racism was so accepted in Seattle that Black Power demands came as a total surprise to many.

-The UW Sit-in
+The Odegaard Sit-in

 - Recruitment of more Black, Asian, Latino, Native American, and poor whites into the UW under flexible admissions criteria;

 - Recruitment of more black faculty, administrators, and counselors;